How to Design & Build NFT Marketplace: Your How-To Guide

 Statista names 2021 as the year of cryptocurrency Renaissance.
 As Bitcoin hits 60,000 U.S. dollars in March, the situation creates a promising opportunity for brands and companies to tokenize and purchase digital arts.
 Equally, many get a fair shake to nourish the growing need for dedicated NFT marketplaces and galleries.

-This article is based on the Agente team’s relevant experience; it talks about NFT marketplace design and creation, NFT components, and the must-have features to adapt in your future project.
+This article is based on the Agente team’s relevant experience; it talks about NFT marketplace design and development, NFT architecture & components, and the must-have features to adapt to your future project.

 What is an NFT Marketplace?

 The evolvement of NFT marketplaces was triggered by a problem:

 The Internet stores large amounts of data, and the users legally own the domain names at the most.
 All the rest is kept on various platforms and available for usage only.

 An NFT elaborates the idea behind blockchain and introduces digital ownership of specific assets.
 It has become possible thanks to the non-interchangeable (aka non-fungible) nature of a token, which allows the right to possess digital art property to be established.
 In other words, NFTs represent an abstract means to secure the possession of a specific item by a specific blockchain wallet.

 NFT marketplaces and galleries create a much-needed arena for such commercial transactions.

 An NFT marketplace means a virtual shopping center that offers collectors and artists boundless tokenization and purchase of programmable digital goods, such as:

 - Digital art